LAB1100/1100CC/SETUP.md

 1. The directory `./APP/SITE` contains the default files and directories for a new site/application, copy and rename this folder to the name of your site/application.
 1. Copy and rename the directory `./APP/SETTINGS/SITE` to your new site/application name.
 1. Copy and rename the directory `./APP/STORAGE/SITE` to your new site/application name.
+1. Copy and rename the directory `./SAFE/SITE` to your new site/application name.
 1. From now on ?SITE? refers to your site/application's name.
 1. Add an alias (or multiple aliases) to `./APP/alias` that links a host to your site/application: e.g. `yourhost.com ?SITE?` and/or `sub.yourhost.com ?SITE?`
-1. Add the appropriate databases for both the HOME and CMS of your new ?SITE?, see [database SITE](SETUP.md#database-site).
+1. Add the appropriate databases for both the CMS and HOME of your new ?SITE?, see [database SITE](SETUP.md#database-site).
+1. Add the database passwords for the CMS and HOME users to `./SAFE/?SITE?/database_cms.pass` and `./SAFE/?SITE?/database_home.pass` respectively.
-1. Edit the `./APP/SETTINGS/?SITE?/settings.php` to configure the database passwords, and to override any default settings if required.
+1. Edit the `./APP/SETTINGS/?SITE?/settings.php` to configure or override any default settings if required.
 1. Go to the CMS by adding cms. to your SITE's host e.g. `cms.yourhost.com`, and start building!
 See the [1100CC Guides](https://lab1100.com/1100cc/guides) on how to get started.

 ## Server